 The incandescent fixture is a typical screw-in bulb socket.
 Most heat lights and ceramic bulbs fit into this type of fixture.
 Some halogen bulbs are designed to fit into incandescent fixtures as well.

 The wattage needed depends on the size of the enclosure and if any other heat bulbs are used.
 The size and shape only matter for fitting in your incandescent fixture.

 The shapes of these bulbs usually have a purpose.
 Basking lights are shaped to direct heat into the area directly below the bulb as opposed to the entire tank and are usually shaded on the sides to assist in directing the light.

 Halogen Heat Bulbs

 These bulbs do all the same things as incandescent heat bulbs, and even though they cost a bit more, they emit more heat, light, and UVA rays than an incandescent bulb of the same size.
 They also usually last longer and use less energy than incandescents, but they still do not offer UVB on their own.

 Some halogen bulbs fit in incandescent fixtures and others fit in halogen fixtures.
 Make sure your bulbs fit into your fixtures before purchasing them.

-Don't forget to have something to measure your enclosure temperature once your set-up is complete.
-You should have at least two thermometers - one directly under the basking light, and one on the "cool" side of the enclosure to ensure a proper thermal gradient.
+You need to continuously measure the inside of your enclosure to know if your beardie is getting ample heat.
+You should have at least two thermometers: one directly under the basking light and one on the "cool" side of the enclosure to ensure a proper thermal gradient.
 For larger enclosures, you should have several thermometers placed throughout your bearded dragon's home.